mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

                        arrange(persona, sentiment, point_order)
 ```

 The ggplot Pluchtick wheel function needs a radius to be drawn for an optimal size.
-We determine the sentiment circle's radius each of the petal's points distance from the origin with the help of good old Pythagoras, and then finding the maximum size.
+We determine the sentiment circle's radius each of the petal's points distance from the origin, with the help of good old Pythagoras, and then finding the maximum petal size.

 ```r
 max_radius <- max(sqrt(tbl_sentiment_petal$x ^ 2 + tbl_sentiment_petal$y ^ 2))
 ```

-Drawing the wheel and stacking the sentiment petals unto it
+**ggplot2** allows you to stack multiple _ggplots_

 ```r
 plutchik_wheel(max_radius) +